Verde Outreach - Staff

 Carolina Iraheta Gonzalez serves as Verde’s Community Energy Advocate.
 She currently works on the development and implementation of a neighborhood scale energy plan with a focus on co-benefit in Portland’s Cully neighborhood.
 Carolina was raised in Portland’s social justice community as both of her parents are community organizers working on labor, immigrant and student rights.
 Before coming to Verde, Carolina worked for seven years with the City of Portland’s Safe Routes to School program, leading school efforts to create safer neighborhoods for walking and biking.
 Carolina’s professional experience includes over 15 years’ of community organizing and she is the co-founder of Portland’s Mujeres en Movimiento, an all-female cycling group whose aim is to making biking more accessible to Latinas.
 On her days off Carolina enjoys spending time with her friends and family exploring the many restaurants, bars, parks and trails Portland has to offer.

 Jess Faunt support Verde’s programs through communications, grant writing and fundraising.
 She works to share Verde’s story with Cully residents and peer organizations through written and visual content.
-Jess grew up in Portland, but spent the past four years living in Walla Walla, Washington where she attended Whitman College.
+Jess grew up in Portland.
 After graduating with a BA in Politics and Environmental Studies in May 2017 from Whitman College in Walla Walla, WA, she returned to Portland to be close to her family and re-learn the city.
 She spends her free time with friends, watching movies and going on long walks.